 Need more guidance on ordering gluten-free food and drinks?
 I developed the cross-contact guide to help you do just that!
 Click below to check it out!

 Calcium rich breakfasts (and meals in general) are important to make sure that your nourishing your bones and body appropriately.
 This list of calcium-rich breakfast recipes is dairy-free, plant-based, and gluten-free.
 Adequate calcium is especially important for those experiencing impaired absorption, like those who are …

 Garlic Pinto Bean Toast

 This garlic pinto bean toast is a plant-based and calcium rich alternative to your avocado or simple buttered toast.
 It’s packed full of flavor with a balance of crispy and soft textures that are sure to rock your world!

 The beans on this toast add flavor, creaminess, and a plant-source of calcium and iron.
+Not to mention the vitamin c from the lemon juice in this recipe will help you absorb the iron!
 Both calcium and iron are nutrients of concern when it comes to celiac disease so I thought it fitting to share this recipe with you!

 - 4 slices gluten-free and vegan bread

 - 1 can pinto beans rinsed and drained

 - fresh cilantro for garnish